softworkz/emby-wiki/Items-by-name.md

 `/Studios/{Name}`

-For example, to retrieve information about Akon, use the following:
+For example, you have an audio file with Akon as the artist.
+You want to allow the user to click on Akon and see artist information.
+To do this, use the following:

 `/Artist/Akon?userId=xxx`